fastly/Viceroy/wasm_abi/adapter/README.md

 instead of being defined in `src/fastly`, as the `wit-bindgen::generate!` makes assumptions about relative module paths that make it hard to define elsewhere.

-Changes to the adapter require running the top-level `make adapter` target, and committing the resulting `wasm_abi/data/viceroy-component-adapter.wasm` wasm module.
+Changes to the adapter require running the top-level `make build-adapter` target, and committing the resulting `wasm_abi/data/viceroy-component-adapter.wasm` wasm module.
 This is a bit unfortunate, but as there's no way to hook the packaging step with cargo, committing the binary is the easiest way to ensure that fresh checkouts